Kuaaaly/backend-engineer-test/README.md

 cd /root/backend-engineer-test
 ./exercice.sh
 ```
-The output should be the following:
+The output should look like the following:
 ```
 {
   "freelance": {